jguimera/TeisecAgent/app/plugins/README.md

 - `__init__(self, name, description, plugintype)`: Initializes the plugin with a name, description, and type.
 - `printname(self)`: Prints the name of the plugin.
 - `getname(self)`: Returns the name of the plugin.
-- `runprompt(self, prompt, session)`: Placeholder method to run a prompt.
+- `runtask(self, task, session)`: Placeholder method to run a task.
 - `plugincapabilities(self)`: Provides the plugin capabilities.
 - `pluginhelp(self)`: Provides help instructions for the plugin.